-Inquiries to a database represent the most important use of this critical project service by members and other qualified agencies.
+Inquiries to project databases represent the most important use of this critical project service by members and other qualified agencies.
 The centralized databases are designed to encourage exchange of information and coordination among member agencies investigating the same individuals or organizations.
-Member agencies obtaining information on criminal subjects from the project database are referred to other agencies that have information on the subject.
+Member agencies obtaining information on criminal subjects from project databases are referred to other agencies that have information on the subject.
 Inquiry service activity is displayed in Exhibit 4.